 How does the nose change with age?

-The arrow pointing down shows the direction of movement of the nasal tip as we age.
+The arrow pointing down shows the direction of the movement of the nasal tip as we age.
 The red line shows the outline of the anticipated appearance of the nose after the tip falls.
 This illustrates how the nose is longer from the side view and appears to grow as we age.

 Generally speaking, a young patient with a large nose and hump will need the nose to be made smaller.
-An adult with a drooping tip which causes the nose to appear larger will need the tip lifted first to restore a youthful and refined appearance.
-If additional changes are warranted, they can also be accomplished during surgery.
+An adult with a drooping tip that causes the nose to appear larger will need the tip lifted first to restore a youthful and refined appearance.
+If additional changes are warranted, they can also be accomplished during the rhinoplasty procedure.
 If the surgery were to be performed identically in both types of patients, the patient with the fallen tip could end up with a nose too small for their face.